yohandev/pks/README.md

 ### Sign-Up doesn't work!

+First, make sure everyone is on the phikaps-active@ email list.

 In the backend, there's a cloud function (`./functions/index.js:beforecreated`) that only allows accounts associated with an active brother's kerberos to be created.
 It does this by invoking an API on Athena' server (`./athena/actives.cgi`) that checks the mailing lists; most likely, that endpoint is going wrong so start your investigations there (e.g. it was moved or Athena is slower than Firebase's 7 second timeout today, etc.).